2024–25 Austrian Football Bundesliga

-The 2024–25 Austrian Football Bundesliga, also known as Admiral Bundesliga for sponsorship reasons, is the 113th season of top-tier football in Austria.
+The 2024–25 Austrian Football Bundesliga, also known as Admiral Bundesliga for sponsorship reasons, was the 113th season of top-tier football in Austria.
 Sturm Graz successfully defended their championship.
 The season began on 2 August 2024 and concluded on 25 May 2025.

 Teams

 SC Austria Lustenau were relegated to the 2024–25 Austrian Football Second League after finishing in last place in the 2023–24 Relegation Round, ending their two years stay in the top flight.
 Grazer AK was promoted as champions of the 2023–24 Austrian Football Second League, ending a seventeen-year hiatus from the top flight.